-Achieving accurate and sensitive results that can be used to make clinical decisions
+Achieving accurate and precise results that can be used to make clinical decisions

 In a short time frame that enables rapid initiation of appropriate treatment

-Without risk of error introduced by minimally trained operators
+Without the risk of error introduced by minimally trained operators

 At a price point—instrument and cartridge—that provides value to the healthcare system

 To ensure holistic system design is focused on these important Point of Care diagnostic product requirements, the critical design parameters must be clearly understood and identified.
 This approach allows the team to quickly focus on systematic problem-solving for the mission-critical design challenges that are revealed through this process.

 White Paper: Best Practices for Point of Care Product Development